Elisa Warner, Summer in South Asia 2014 Fellow

 - The proposals do not have to be involved in civil society, medicine, environment, and so on.
 One could seek out an apprenticeship that complements one’s academic work.
 For instance, an art or art history student might apprentice with a master Indian artist or artisan.

 Interested students should plan to attend the information session on December 1.

 Stage 1 application deadline for fellowship will be January 19, 2015 for travel to India in the summer of 2015.
 Students who wish to apply are encouraged to read blogs written by previous students and watch video recordings of previous years' presentations.

-It is mandatory for students to have contacted Indian NGOs in their field of interest before they apply.
+It is mandatory that you contact an Indian NGO in your field of interest before you apply.

 - January 23, 2015: Notification of stage I results